MoiColl/Tree_of_life_2020/Week48/friday/README.md

 ## Questions
 ### West Eurasian populations
-1. Plot the first two principal components of the [`dataWE.txt.zip`](dataWE.txt.zip).
+1. Plot the first two principal components of the [`dataWE.txt.zip`](dataWE.txt.zip) file.
 Use the `ModAnc` column to color the points.
 2. Subset the dataset to the English, Norwegian, Finnish and Icelandic population (using the `POP` column) and plot the result.
 Interpret the relationship between populations (e.g., which populations cluster together, is this expected given the geography of the populations, how do the PCs split the populations?).
+3. Subset the dataset to four population of your choice and plot the result.
+Interpret the relationship between populations.
-3. Plot the third and fourth principal component.
+4. Plot the third and fourth principal component.
 Has the relationship between populations changed?
-4. Subset the dataset to four population of your choice and plot the result.
-Interpret the relationship between populations.
-5. Correlate the latitude and longitude with the first two principal components and report the correlation coefficients and their significance.
+5. Correlate the latitude and longitude of ancient individuals with the first two principal components (hint: use `R` function `merge` to merge the `dataWE.txt.zip` and `dataWE_LatLong.txt.zip` by the `IND` column).
+Report the correlation coefficients and their significance.
 Comment on the result.

 ### East Eurasian populations
-1. Plot the first two principal components of the [`dataEE.txt.zip`](dataWE.txt.zip).
+1. Plot the first two principal components of the [`dataEE.txt.zip`](dataWE.txt.zip) file.
 Use the `POP` column to color the points.
 Interpret the relationship between populations (e.g., which populations cluster together, is this expected given the geography of the populations, how do the PCs split the populations?).
 2. Plot the third and fourth principal component.
 How has the relationship between populations changed?